Autism Outreach Project

 Local, regional, and statewide workshops, Combined Summer Institute, video conference training

 Information on autism conferences and special presentations statewide.

-Reference materials on autism spectrum disorders available for loan, including books, videos, and DVDs.
+Reference materials available for loan, including books, videos, and DVDs.

 Information collected annually to identify and meet the informational needs of Washington State school districts and families.

-Individual consultation to schools and families, referral and coordination with autism specialists, and collaboration with agencies supporting children with autism spectrum disorders.
+Individual consultation to schools and families, referral and coordination with autism specialists, and collaboration with agencies supporting children with autism spectrum disorder.